yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/maintain_customize.md

 ---
-title: "Maintain and customize this site"
+title: "Maintain and customize Axway-Open-Docs website"
 linkTitle: "Maintain and customize"
 weight: 5
 date: 2019-07-11
 description: >
-  Understand how to maintain and customize this documentation site.
+  Understand how to maintain and customize the Axway-Open-Docs website.
 ---

 {{% alert title="Note" %}}